-Likelihood, or probability, of flooding from a particular flood event is classified by its annual exceedance probability (AEP) or return period (in years).
+Likelihood or probability of flooding or a particular flood event is classified by its annual exceedance probability (AEP) or return period (in years).
 A 1% AEP flood indicates the flood event that will occur or be exceeded on average once every 100 years and has a 1 in 100 chance of occurring in any given year.